image-source-control/image-source-control/readme.txt

 * [fixed] bug on ajax calls preventing the source fields to show up on ajax called pages in the dashboard
 * [fixed] bug on multisite update
 * [optimized] don’t hide setting boxes
+* [optimized] finished moving all publically needed function to its own class

 = 1.7.2 =